Hawkrin/KTH-IK1203-SocketProgramming/README.md

 #Task3
 - Read and analyse an HTTP GET request, and extract a query string from it.
 - Compose and return a valid HTTP response.

+#Task4
+- Use Java threading to implement a concurrent server that can handle many clients at the same time.